 How Restricted Stock Works with 83(b) Elections: The Exception to the Tax Rule

-A majority of employees are subject to paying earned income taxes on restricted stock once the shares have vested and the employee officially owns the stock.
+A majority of employees are subject to paying earned income taxes on the restricted stock once the shares have vested and the employee officially owns the stock.
 However, some employees choose to make an 83(b) Election in an attempt to decrease the amount of taxes paid on the growth.
 Instead of paying taxes on the value of the stock when it is vested, the employee will pay taxes on the value of the stock when it is granted.